DrakirL/DrakirL.github.io/p10/rules/progression.md

 ## Oath of Exploration
 An Oath befit those who adventure to find and reveal places and things that are as of yet undiscovered.
-+ Did you learn something new about your?
++ Did you learn something new about your surroundings?
-+ Did you aquire an item of significance.
++ Did you aquire an item of significance?
 + Did you share a story from your adventures with someone who weren't there?
 + Did someone fulfill all their personal tenets?
 + Did EVERYONE fulfill all their personal tenets?
 #### <br>

 ## Oath of Glory
-An Oath befit those who adventure purely for the right to brag about their deeds.
+An Oath befit those who adventure for the simple rights of bragging about their deeds.
 + Did you ???
 + Did you ???
 + Did you ???